 Fighting includes pushing, shoving, punching and other 'hands-on' behaviours that carry the potential for serious injury or harm.
-Fighting creates a complete disruption to the school and learning environment, is not appropriate for the school setting and carries a minimum 3-day suspension.
+Fighting creates a complete disruption to the school and learning environment, is not appropriate for the school setting and carries a minimum 3-day suspension to all parties involved.
+This includes fights that occur off school grounds, during the school day.